Quick start

 Export a certificate to a file

-$ sq cert export --cert $FINGERPRINT
+$ sq cert export --cert $FINGERPRINT > $FILE

-Certifying a certificate
+Certify a certificate

-also known as "signing a key":
+Also known as "signing a key":

 $ sq pki vouch certify --certifier $MY_FINGERPRINT --cert $OTHER_FINGERPRINT --userid $USERID